andrasq/node-qcluster/Readme.md

 Check whether the child is already queued for replacement.
 A child may be replaced only once.

+### qm.cancelReplace( child )

+Cancel any pending replacement for the child.
+A replacement already in progress is not interrupted.

 ## Signal Handling

 The `options.signalsToRelay` signals are caught by the qcluster master and re-sent to